 Know What’s On Your Credit Report

 The first thing you need to do is take a look at your credit report so you can know what is on there.
 Many Americans have inaccuracies on their credit reports and they don’t even know it.
-You can use websites like Credit Sesame to obtain a free credit report to get started.
+You can use websites like Credit Wise to obtain a free credit report to get started.

 The next thing you need to do is take the necessary steps to remove any negative information that is inaccurate or older than seven years.
 While most of the time, these items will fall off over seven years, sometimes that’s not the case.

 #1.
 Make Payments On Time And Contact Creditors